top of page

 Cash

-While there are some facilities in Milford Sound, options are limited.
-It's a good idea to carry some cash for any unexpected expenses, like snacks or souvenirs.
+There are some facilities in Milford Sound, but options are limited, and card payments aren't always reliable in such a remote location.
+It's a good idea to carry some cash for any unexpected expenses, like snacks.

 Food and Drink